RubyDevInc/aws-iot-device-sdk-ruby/README.md

 `aws_iot_device` is a gem that enables a remote client to communicate with the AWS IoT platform.
 The AWS IoT platform allows to register a device as a `thing`, each `thing` is referred by a `shadow` that stores the `thing` (device) status.
 The gem uses the MQTT protocol to control the `thing` registered on the AWS IoT platform.
 The MQTT protocol is a lightweight protocol used to exchange short messages between a client and a message broker.
 The message broker is located on the AWS IoT platform, and the client is provided by the `aws_iot_device` gem, the default client is the `paho-mqtt`.
 The `paho-mqtt` client has a MQTT API and a callback system to handle the events trigger by the mqtt packages.

 ## Installation
-The gem is currentely in a unstable version, features are available but any improvement is welcome :).
+The gem is currentely in a unstable version, key features are available but any improvements is welcomed :).
-There are two ways to install it, from the `gem` command or directly from sources.
+There are two ways to install the gem, from [rubygems](https://rubygems.org/gems/aws_iot_device) or directly from [sources](https://github.com/RubyDevInc/aws-iot-device-sdk-ruby).
 - From RubyGems:
 The gem may be find on [RubyGems](https://rubygems.org/gems/aws_iot_device) and installed with the following command:
 ```
 gem install aws_iot_device